“I do not feel safe” says Cumberland County Prison inmate

 HARRISBURG, Pa, (WHTM) – “Hello, this is a call from an inmate at the Cumberland County Prison.”

-Two inmates at the Cumberland County Prison who asked not to be identified called the ABC Investigative Team with some serious concerns.
+Two inmates at the Cumberland County Prison who asked not to be identified called the ABC27 Investigative Team with some serious concerns.

 They felt inmates weren’t being protected from COVID-19.